 Unstoppable Judge on pace for 63 with 50th, 51st homers

-NEW YORK -- ’s climb toward history reached another significant checkpoint on Sunday, as the Yankees’ captain hit his 50th and 51st home runs of the season in New York’s 10-3 win over the Rockies at Yankee Stadium.
+NEW YORK -- Aaron Judge had to be nudged out of the dugout to accept a curtain call from the Yankee Stadium faithful, and it was one that was well-deserved.
+The Yankees captain’s climb toward history reached another significant checkpoint on Sunday, as he hit his 50th and 51st home runs in New York’s 10-3 win over the Rockies.

 Judge reached the 50-homer plateau for the third time in his career and the second time in three seasons with a first-inning two-run blast off Austin Gomber.